 A Fairfield University NetID is your username/password combination that provides access to a variety of online resources and services, including my.Fairfield and your student Gmail account.
-Your NetID is obtained through the claim process found here (https://wiki.fairfield.edu:8443/x/ FQCD/).
+Your NetID is obtained through the claim process found here.
 You will need to claim your NetID in order to access all Fairfield online resources.